gustavz/realtime_object_detection/README.md

 > Release Note: use Master or r2.1 to be additionally able to run and test Mask-Detection Models, KCF-Tracking and DeepLab Models (*merge of this [project](https://github.com/GustavZ/realtime_segmenation)*)

+> ROS SUPPORT: To use this Repo as ROS-Package including detection and segmentation ROS-Nodes use brach ros.
+Alternativley use the repo [objectdetection_ros](https://github.com/GustavZ/objectdetection_ros)

 ## About the Project
 The Idea was to create a scaleable realtime-capable object detection pipeline that runs on various systems. <br />